 Rehabilitation Reference Center (RRC) is an evidence-based clinical reference tool for use by rehabilitation clinicians at the point-of-care.
 RRC provides therapists and students with available evidence for their information needs in the areas of: Physical Therapy, Occupational Therapy, Speech Therapy, and more.

-Collection of searchable e-reference books includes Scientific American Medicine, the USP DI, AHFS Drug Information and Stedman’s Dictionary.
+Collection of searchable e-reference books includes Scientific American Medicine, AAFP conditions, Merck manual, and Stedman’s Dictionary.

-Stat!Ref is a searchable collection of electronic books, including Scientific American Medicine, the USP DI, AHFS Drug Information and Stedman’s Dictionary.
+Stat!Ref is a searchable collection of electronic books, including Scientific American Medicine, AAFP conditions, a-z, and Stedman’s Dictionary.
 It is an easy-to-use library that allows users to quickly search for information in one or multiple texts or browse individual titles.

 UpToDate Online is a medical knowledge database designed to deliver scientific research literature at the point of patient care.
 Its main feature is topical reviews of clinical specialties.
 UpToDate also provides Lexi-Comp data on drug interactions, evidence-based practice guidelines, and current medical news.